AdrianCloudMore/CloudMorePythonSDK/README.md

 client.
 It will check the swagger document version against the version in api_version.txt and update if necessary.

+Note that the auto-generated client also comes with API documentation, located in python-client/docs

 ## Package

-Next you will need to package the swagger client into a python package (.egg), note that you can change the name and version of the package in setup.py.
+Next you will need to package the swagger client into a python package (.egg), note that you can change the name and version of the package in python-client/setup.py.

 To package the client, go into the python-client folder and run the following command: